One-on-One Meeting Template: Top 10 Questions and Examples

 6 How do you find working with the team?
 Is there anything we can do to improve team culture/dynamics?

-Great managers ask about team dynamics and look for ways to foster positive relationships and effective teamwork amongst their reports.
+Great managers ask about team dynamics and look for ways to foster positive relationships and effective teamwork among their reports.

 7 Are our meetings a good use of your time?
 What can we do to improve them?

-One of the most common mistakes managers make is assuming that their direct reports benefit from their one-on-ones.
+One of the most common mistakes managers make is assuming that their team members benefit from their one-on-ones.
 You could be having weekly or bi-weekly meetings (and that’s great!) but they won’t be very productive if your employees are not getting anything from them.

 An article published in the journal Current Directions in Psychological Science shows that the value of meetings is often questioned by employees.
 According to the study, employees spend an average of six hours a week in meetings, while managers spend an average of 23.
 (That’s a lot of time!)